40 years of history

 1991-93: Nutrition in Angola

-JAM is launching the nutrition program in the town of Lobito, which is located in the province of Benguela in Angola.
-In the first year alone, 12,000 children are fed every day.
+JAM is launching the JAM launched its nutrition program in the town of Lobito, located in the province of Benguela, Angola.
+In the first year alone, the program provided daily meals to 12,000 children.

 1991-1993